Beijaflore-Security-LAB/sslcompare/README.md

 #### Baseline files :

 Baseline are formated as json files.
-Baseline files are stored in the baseline directory Default baseline file is anssi.json (ANSSI recommendations) For each tsl version suite can be either :
+Baseline files are stored in the baseline directory.
+Default baseline file is anssi.json (ANSSI recommendations).
+For each tsl version suite can be either :
 - recommended
 - degraded